yatheeshraju/testng-docs/docs/index.md

 # Welcome

->Note : This is not officail documentation .
+>Note : This is not official documentation .
 Visit [https://testng.org/](https://testng.org/) for official documentation .
 >Its just a stylized version of the official documentation . by [yatheeshraju](https://github.com/yatheeshraju/)

 TestNG is a testing framework inspired from JUnit and NUnit but introducing some new functionalities that make it more powerful and easier to use, such as: